Unsupervised Domain Adaptation via Style-Aware Self-intermediate Domain: Methodology

 \subsection{Style-aware Self-Intermediate Domain (SSID) Learning Strategy}

-Style refers to a series of weak semantically related cues in the feature map, such as lighting conditions, hue, color saturation, background environment, etc. Samples from different domains have large stylistic differences, which leads to an increase in the difficulty of UDA tasks.
-Most of the previous UDA work is devoted to improving the feature transferability of different domains, that is, suppressing the weak style-related feature that appears to be a distractor.
-But this suppression also inevitably leads to the loss of fine class-discriminative features, while the model should rely on richer cues to become robust.
-Therefore, instead, we improve the robustness of the model by enriching cross-domain style information.
+Style refers to weakly semantically related cues in the feature map, such as lighting conditions, hue, and color saturation.
+Samples from different domains exhibit large stylistic differences, making UDA tasks challenging.
+Previous work focused on improving feature transferability by suppressing weak style-related features, but this can lead to loss of fine class-discriminative features.
+Instead, we enhance model robustness by enriching cross-domain style information.

-Style transfer practices have conjectured that styles are homogeneous, consisting of repeated structural motifs.
-Two images are similar in style if the features extracted by a trained classifier share the same statistics \cite{ref42,ref43}, such as first- and second-order statistics, which are used due to their computational efficiency.
-The first- and second-order statistics refer to the mean and variance of the extracted features, which are called style features.
-Object features refer to pure semantic information without style information.
-Similar to \cite{ref44}, the object features \(f_o\) can be obtained by cleaning style features as:
+Style transfer assumes styles are homogeneous, with images considered similar if their extracted features share the same statistics, such as mean and variance~\cite{ref42}.
+Object features \(f_o\), containing only semantic information, can be derived by removing style features, as:

 where \(\mu(f_c)\) and \(\sigma(f_c)\) denote the mean and variance of extracted feature \(f_c\).
 Furthermore, style can be re-assign by \(f_o \cdot \gamma + \beta\), where \(\gamma\) and \(\beta\) are learned parameters.
-Afterward, \cite{ref42} further explored adapting \(f_o\) to arbitrarily given style by using style features of another extracted feature instead of learned parameters.
-Inspired by them, we design a feature fusion method as shown in Fig.~\ref{fig_3}, and applied it to the UDA task.
-First, the input images are divided into content images and style images, and their features extracted by a trained classifier are denoted as \(f_c\) and \(f_s\), respectively.
-Secondly, the style features \(\mu (f_c)\) and \(\sigma (f_c)\) of content images are cleaned to obtain the object features \(f_o\).
-Thirdly, the styles of style images are re-assigned to \(f_o\) to obtain fused features \(f_{c \rightarrow s}\).
-Based on these, the content and style of \(f_{c \rightarrow s}\) are consistent with the content images and style images respectively.
-The feature fusion method aims to generate another style of features for the class in the content images, thereby enriching the distribution of that class in the feature space.
+Afterward,~\cite{ref42} further explored adapting \(f_o\) to arbitrarily given style by using style features of another extracted feature instead of learned parameters.
+Building on these ideas, we propose a feature fusion method, depicted in Fig.~\ref{fig_3}, for the UDA task.
+First, input images are divided into content images and style images, with their features extracted by a trained classifier denoted as \(f_c\) and \(f_s\), respectively.
+Next, the style features \(\mu (f_c)\) and \(\sigma (f_c)\) of content images are isolated to derive object features \(f_o\).
+Thirdly, the styles of style images are transferred to \(f_o\) to obtain fused features \(f_{c \rightarrow s}\).
+This process ensures that the content and style of \(f_{c \rightarrow s}\) align with the content and style images, respectively.
+The feature fusion method aims to enrich the distribution of a class in the feature space by generating another style of features for that class in the content images.